Category Archives: Knowing Jesus

 So when I mentally “gaze upon the beauty of the LORD,” I see Jesus!

 Surely Jesus is the beauty of the LORD.
-Jesus exemplifies all that is delightful about God; all the grace of God; all the kindness of God; all the splendor and power of God – all His beauty.
+Jesus exemplifies all that is delightful about God; all the grace of God; all the kindness of God; all the splendor and power of God.

 Hebrews 1:3 expresses this thought of Jesus being the beauty of the LORD in slightly different terms.